deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 Simulation
 ##########

 MARS-Gym simulates the dynamics of the marketplace.
-First of all, the framework filters only successful interactions, once they are the available source of the true reward distribution.
-Then, the gym environment wraps the resultant data.
-We compose each environment step with one interaction.
-The provided observation contains the associated user and its metadata, as well as the contextual information from the log.
-As selected action, the agent should return the recommendation of one partner.
-The environment also provides additional informative data via a dictionary (for example, a pre-selected list of potential recommendations, in order to narrow the action space).

-We compute the reward by comparing the agent’s selected action and the partner provided by the log.
-The agent receives a positive reward if they match.
-Therefore, the agent only discovers the targeted partner in the scenario of a successful recommendation.
-Otherwise, it should explore the actions to build its knowledge.
-The sequence of steps follows the sequence of interactions in the filtered ground-truth dataset.
-Hence, we maintain the same temporal dynamic.
-We define an episode as one iteration trough all logs, rather than the user session.
-This behavior intends to approximate the multi-agent scenario and keep the perspective on the marketplace, not solely in the user.
-Finally, the interactions between the proposed agent and the environment generate new interaction logs.
-This simulated data trains the agent and also provides the cumulative reward curve as the first source of evaluation.
-In the next subsection, we describe the design of MARS-Gym to accomplish this simulation.
+This includes several processes.
+The framework filters only successful interactions.
+They are the only ones that tell us what the users really want, thus they are used to compose the rewards.
+Each simulation step is an interaction, with observations being the user's metadata, and actions being the items to recommend.
+The sequence of steps follows the sequence of interactions in the filtered ground-truth dataset to maintain the temporal dynamic.
+Finally, the interactions between the proposed agent and the environment generate new interaction logs that are used in subsequent steps.

 .. image:: ../../images/img3.jpg
   :width: 700
   :align: center

-For simulation, we use :code:`InteractionTraining` class.
+For simulation, we use the :code:`InteractionTraining` class.
 This class is a Gym implementation and receives as parameters the information about the project (:code:`ProjectConfig`), reward estimator (:code:`RecommenderModule`), bandit policy (:code:`BanditPolicy`) and other training parameters.

 .. code-block:: python

-  >>> from mars_gym.simulation.training import InteractionTraining
+  >>> from mars_gym.simulation.interaction import InteractionTraining
   >>>
   >>> job_train = InteractionTraining(
   >>>     project="samples.trivago_simple.config.trivago_rio",